raksh2817/Apache_spark_/README.md

 Apache Spark is an open-source, lightning-fast, distributed data processing framework.
 Its key strengths?
 Speed, simplicity, and scalability.
 From data wrangling to real-time analytics and machine learning — Spark covers it all!

-In this project, I’ll be exploring Spark’s ecosystem and architecture through guided experiments, sharing insights and challenges along the way.
+In this project, I'll be exploring Spark's ecosystem and architecture through guided experiments, sharing insights and challenges along the way.

 ---

 ## 🧠 Background: Why Spark Matters

-Originally created in 2009 by researchers at UC Berkeley, Apache Spark evolved as a faster, more flexible alternative to Hadoop’s MapReduce.
+Originally created in 2009 by researchers at UC Berkeley, Apache Spark evolved as a faster, more flexible alternative to Hadoop's MapReduce.
 Its in-memory data processing makes it ideal for iterative computations like machine learning and graph processing.

 ### 🧾 Why I Chose Apache Spark